About the Greece and Italy: Splendors of the Mediterranean Winter Program

 Housing & Orientation

-Participants stay in hotels throughout the program with the exception of one overnight ferry.
+Participants stay in hotels throughout the program in twin rooms.

 Fees for Brockport's Greece and Italy Winter program